 We can monitor and optimize the use of these renewable assets according to various factors, including weather patterns and geographic location.
 With modules like our SolarAI, we can track the performance of renewable energy assets and maximize their potential, both in terms of the energy they produce and the carbon emission savings they provide.

 Energy Storage Optimization

 These capabilities can be taken one step further with our energy storage solution.
 With our battery monitoring capabilities, you can monitor the performance of these remote assets, track their location in real-time, and detect abnormalities while alerting stakeholders to these events.
 We can also optimize their use so that generators onsite are only used to charge the batteries, reducing fuel costs and carbon emissions while improving efficiency.

 Analytics and insights are excellent, but how does our platform translate them into real-world use cases?
 Most of these optimizations can be discovered with various platforms, but they still necessitate technicians physically arriving onsite to complete most changes.
 Galooli’s RMM solution provides remote controls to optimize your process, further reducing the necessity for onsite maintenance, travel, and time.

 Reporting and Configuration

 Our platform can also detect and provide regular reports regarding firmware and configuration issues and provide batch fixes from the comfort of your office.
-Instead of needing days, weeks, or even months to remedy issues affecting dozens or hundreds of sites, they can be synced all at once within hours with our Cut-Through and X-Ray solutions.
+Instead of needing days, weeks, or even months to remedy issues affecting dozens or hundreds of sites, they can be synced all at once within hours with our Cut-Through solution.